Can I Learn How to Paint Good Art?

 Use a variety of values for interesting artwork.Variety is interesting.

-2. The background is middle sized with medium values.
+2. The medium background is middle-sized.

 3. The table is the smallest and the darkest value.